Criminal Defense Lawyers

 Conditional Threats: A conditional threat does not usually qualify as a criminal threat under PC 422(a).
 A conditional threat is a communication to another person about the possibility of a bodily injury to that person if some condition is met.

-For example, if the defendant tells another person that he (the defendant) is going to kill another person unless the other person immediate gives the defendant a wallet, then the threat will likely qualify as a criminal threat (and robbery).
-This is true despite the fact the threat is conditioned upon the victim’s actions (giving the wallet to the defendant).
-The same would be true if the defendant threatened to throw a victim off a ship at sea unless the victim has sex with the defendant.
+For example, if the defendant tells another person that he (the defendant) is going to kill another person unless the other person immediate gives the defendant a wallet, then the threat will likely qualify as a criminal threat (and or robbery).

 Ambiguous Threats: An ambiguous threat does not usually qualify as a criminal threat per PC 422(a).
 An ambiguous threat is a threat that is difficult to ascertain the defendant’s intent.